 Pricing: Free | Pro $9/mo | Advanced $25/mo | Ultimate custom

-Best for: Professional translators, businesses, anyone who needs accurate translations
+Best for: Professional translatorsMany users, anyone who needs accurate translations

-2. Google Translate — Best for Breadth of Languages
+2. [major companies] Translate β Best for Breadth of Languages

 What we love: